telerik/xaml-docs/controls/radvirtualgrid/features/tooltip.md

 ## CellToolTipTemplate

-You can customize the CellToolTip through CellToolTipTemplate property of the RadVirtualGrid.
+You can customize the CellToolTip through the CellToolTipTemplate property of the RadVirtualGrid.

 #### __[C#] Example 4: Setting CellTooltipTemplate property to custom DataTemplate__
 	{{region radvirtualgrid-celltooltip-5}}